 2013 Travis Kelce Panini Prizm RC #292

 The final card to make our list is from the popular Panini Prizm range.
 There’s a layered image of Kelce in the middle, holding a football as he surveys the field.
 It comes with a skewed Prizm border, and player info is found on a white tab at the bottom.
 As well as an RC logo, you’ll find a large black and white ‘Rookie’ sign, just in case you weren’t sure.

-Despite being an older release, there are heaps of interesting parallels which change with the color of the outer background.
-These include a couple of attractive die-cut cards, although they’re rare and prone to damaging easily.
+Despite being an older release, there are heaps of exciting parallels that change with the outer background’s color.
+These include some attractive die-cut cards, although they’re rare and prone to damage easily.
 Parallels are as follows;

 Parallels: Prizm, Camouflage, Red Pulsar, Blue, Blue Pulsar, Green, Light Blue, Orange Die-Cut (/50), Purple Cracked Ice (/40), Die-Cut Light Blue (/15), Gold (/10), Finite (1/1)

 2013 Travis Kelce Score RC #431

 This might be the best-looking of all the Travis Kelce rookie cards and comes in as one of the most affordable.

 Looking for a great-looking and affordable Travis Kelce rookie card simultaneously?
 Check out his 2013 Score RC

 Numbered #431, the Kelce score rookie card shows a close-up headshot of the rugged Travis with a not-so-happy look on his face.
 His name is in the bottom left corner, and the KC Chiefs Helmet is in the bottom right corner.
 The words 2013 Rookie is placed in the top right corner, with the Score logo in the top left.